mutheeEverlyn/typescript-concepts/README.md

-﻿# all typescript concepts learnt
+﻿# all typescript concepts learnt.